AlanJiang98/EvHandPose/ReadMe.md

 # 2.Dataset Preparation
 Our real-world dataset is from [EvRealHands](https://github.com/marian42/mesh_to_sdf).
 Please download our dataset to your disk.
-We use \$data\$ to represent the absolute path to our dataset.
+We use /$data/$ to represent the absolute path to our dataset.

 # 3. Training
 Our training process consists of three steps.
 First, we train FlowNet under supervision with the flow loss,